appsecnz/appsecnz.github.io/conference/sponsorship.md

   - Single-colour sponsor logo imprinted on t-shirts
   - Single-colour sponsor logo imprinted on conference tote bags
   - Sponsor logo displayed on conference Web page, alongside Platinum Sponsors
-  - Opportunity to include 200-word company description in [About Our Sponsors](sponsors/) section of conference Web page
+  - Opportunity to include 200-word company description in [About Our Sponsors](/conference/sponsors.html) page
   - Written recognition as a leading sponsor, in pre-event publicity communications
   - Visual and verbal recognition of sponsor at opening and closing sessions of conference

 **2. Pre-Conference Reception**

-On Thursday evening, the OWASP New Zealand Day Committee will host a reception for speakers, trainers, conference volunteers, and Premier Sponsors.
+On Thursday evening, the AppSec New Zealand Conference Committee will host a reception for speakers, trainers, conference volunteers, and Premier Sponsors.
 The event will be held at an establishment near the conference venue.

 **Sponsorships Available:** One (1)